JAMES EDWARD SMITHSON AND HIS WINE BAR

 The wine bar’s products were very popular locally – a Hurstville newspaper going so far as to proclaim them as ‘some of the best wines in the state’.26 At Christmas time, horses and carriages would line both sides of Stoney Creek Road as their owners stocked up for the festive season.
 At other times, families would walk great distances to the wine bar ‘to get a little wine for Granny’s stomach’.27

 In 1919, the Smithson family assembled to celebrate the return of Percy Leslie (Les) Townsend, the son of James Edward’s daughter, Josephine, from the First World War.
 Les had enlisted along with his father, Frederick Townsend.
 Unfortunately Les returned alone.
-His father had been wounded on the Somme in 1917 and died while in the care of the 3rd Australian Field Ambulance, either at or on his way to Dernancourt, a village three kilometres south of Albert, France.
+His father had contracted pneumonia in 1917 and died while in the care of the 3rd Australian Field Ambulance at Dernancourt, a village three kilometres south of Albert, France.
 A group photograph survives showing the family lined up in front of the wine bar and residence with Les.
 By that time, the Smithson vintners were beginning to retire.
 In 1920, James Edward and Charles Miles Smithson passed the management of the wine bar to Fred Ball, husband of Ethel May Smithson, James Edward’s sixth child.

 THE LAST YEARS OF THE WINE BAR